tristanic/isolde/isolde/docs/source/tutorials/intro/isolde_intro.rst

 latter approach - if you are lucky enough to be working with a fast GPU, just omit the stop/start steps.

-Once your model is moving, go ahead and click the green stop button.
+Once your model is moving, take another look at the Clashes table - it should now be reassuringly empty.
+Hide it, and go ahead and click the green stop button.
 Now, let's take care of those *cis* bonds - since these are the most "unusual" conformations in the model, they seem like a sensible place to start.
 If you re-open the "Peptide bond geometry" widget and scroll to the bottom, you'll see that the twisted peptides have taken care of themselves during the energy minimisation - ISOLDE assumes that any peptide bond twisted more than 30 degrees from *cis* should probably actually be *trans*, and restrains it as such.

-Click on the top entry in the table, then click play to begin a local simulation.
-Now switch to the "Rebuild" tab. **ctrl-click** on any atom in Thr84 **(HINT: if you pause the simulation, then hovering over any atom will give you a tooltip with its identification)**.
-You should see various buttons on the Rebuild tab light up:
+Click on the top entry in the table, and switch to the "Rebuild" tab.
+You should see that all the buttons in the top panel have now lighted up:

 .. figure:: images/Thr84_remodel_options.png

-The one we're interested in right now is the *cis*<-->*trans* button (second button in the top row).
-If you've paused the simulation, resume it, then click that.
+The top two buttons provide the two possible types of peptide bond flip: a simple 180 degree rotation (left), or a flip from *cis* to *trans* or *vice versa* (right).
+We're currently interested in the latter.

+**(NOTE: the buttons in this panel, like the others in the Rebuild tab, will only be enabled when it is possible to use them.
+These two buttons, for example, are only available when your selected atoms are from a single amino acid residue with a peptide bond N-terminal to it.
+Similarly, the rotamer selection buttons directly below them are only available when you have selected a non-truncated amino acid residue with at least one sidechain chi angle.)**

+Since we're not currently running a simulation, clicking either of these buttons will automatically start a small localised simulation to perform the flip.
+Make sure the text beside "Selected residue:" reads "A 84 THR" (if not, go back to the Peptide bond geometry widget and click in the table again), then go ahead and click the *cis<-->trans* button.
+After a few seconds initialisation time, you should see something like this:

 .. figure:: images/Thr84_pep_corrected.jpg

 Voila!
-Not only is the *cis* peptide bond gone, but we've also corrected the Ramachandran outlier into the bargain.
+Not only is the *cis* peptide bond gone, but we've also corrected the Ramachandran outlier that was here into the bargain.
 On the other hand, now the sidechain is showing up as a severe rotamer outlier.
 Not to worry.

 If you've deselected the residue, **ctrl-click** on an atom to select it again.
 Now, the second-top row of buttons are the rotamer adjustment tools.
 The left